 To eliminate FedEx Express email spam virus our malware researchers recommend scanning your computer with Spyhunter.

-There are dozens of email spam campaigns that share similarities with "FedEx Express Email Virus" ("Hydrotech Email Virus", "Maritime Email Virus", "Google Winner Email Scam", etc.) Some of them are used to proliferate malware, some are used to extract money from unsuspecting users.
-In any case, however, trusting such emails results may case a huge variety of issues, including high-risk system infections, various financial/data losses, privacy issues, and so on so forth.
+There are dozens of spam campaigns that share similarities with "FedEx Express Email Virus" including "Hydrotech Email Virus", "Maritime Email Virus", and "Google Winner Email Scam".
+Some are used to proliferate malware, whilst others are used to extort money from unsuspecting users.
+In any case, trusting these emails could result in a number of issues including high-risk system infections, financial/data loss, privacy issues, etc.

 How did "FedEx Express Email Virus" infect my computer?

-As mentioned above, "FedEx Express Email Virus" spam campaign promotes a malicious attachment.
-At the time of research, the attached file was a .r00 archive which contained an executable presented as a delivery notification.
-Obviously, opening results in a malware infection.
-However, distributing archive files is rather unusual.
-In most cases, the attachments come in format of various Microsoft Office documents (Word, Excel, etc.) which contain malicious macros.
-Once opened, these attachments ask for a permission to run macro commands designed to download and install malware into the system.
-One way or another, the main reasons for such computer infections are poor knowledge and reckless behavior.
+As mentioned, the "FedEx Express Email Virus" spam campaign promotes a malicious attachment.
+At time of research, the attached file was a .r00 archive, which contained an executable presented as a delivery notification.
+Opening this file results in a malware infection, however, distributing archive files is quite unusual.
+In most cases, the attachments come in the format of various Microsoft Office documents (Word, Excel, etc.), which contain malicious macros.
+Once opened, these attachments demand permission to run macro commands designed to download and install malware into the system.
+The main reasons for these computer infections are poor knowledge of these threats and careless behavior.

 How to avoid installation of malware?

-Always handle all email attachments with care.
+Handle all email attachments with care.
 Files/links received from suspicious/unrecognizable email addresses should never be opened.
-Same goes for attachments that irrelevant and do not concern you.
-Be aware that crooks often send emails with statements that are too good to be true (e.g., that recipient has won a lottery, inherited something and so on so forth).
-Thus, you should never fall for that.
-It is also worth noting that more recent versions (2010 and above) of Microsoft Office are implemented with a "Protected View", which allows the software suite to open newly-downloaded documents in a "read only" format.
+The same applies to attachments that are irrelevant or do not concern you.
+Be aware that criminals often send emails with statements that may seem too good to be true (e.g., the recipient has won a lottery, inherited some assets, etc.).
+In fact, they are - never fall for these tricks.
+More recent versions (2010 and later) of Microsoft Office are implemented with "Protected View", which allows the software suite to open newly-downloaded documents in a "read only" format.
 This prevents malicious documents from automatically running macros.
 In summary, the key to computer safety is caution.
-If you've already opened "FedEx Express Email Virus" attachment, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.
+If you have already opened a "FedEx Express Email Virus" attachment, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.

 Your parcel has arrived our office and ready regarding pickup.